elpomoika/EIdea/README.md

 ## Features

-- **Command**: `/feedback` - Used to submit feedbacks for review.
+- **Command**: `/idea` - Used to submit feedbacks for review.
 - **Permissions**:
-  - `eidea.default` - Players with this permission can submit **1 feedback**.
+  - `feedback.default` - Players with this permission can submit **1 feedback**.
 After approval, a cooldown is applied.
-  - `eidea.premium` - Players with this permission can submit **3 feedbacks**.
+  - `feedback.premium` - Players with this permission can submit **3 feedbacks**.
 After approval, a cooldown is applied.
+  - `feedback.admin` - Admins have access to a special menu for managing feedbacks.

+- **Command**: `/bugs` - Used to submit feedbacks for review.
+- **Permissions**:
+  - `feedback.default` - Players with this permission can submit **1 feedback**.
+After approval, a cooldown is applied.
+  - `feedback.premium` - Players with this permission can submit **3 feedbacks**.
+After approval, a cooldown is applied.
-  - `eidea.admin` - Admins have access to a special menu for managing feedbacks.
+  - `feedback.admin` - Admins have access to a special menu for managing feedbacks.

 ## Installation